I’m Ian Vincent, but most folk call me Cat.

 From the age of about 7, I was fascinated by what I usually just call ‘weird shit’ – Forteana and the occult – a sentiment which, through one of those coincidences, ended up being directly quoted in Neil Gaiman’s Sandman.
 My interests eventually focussed on ‘combat magic’ – psychic self-defence, counterspells, curse-breaking etc – which led to my founding the paranormal security firm Athanor Consulting in 2001ce.

 I retired from field work in January 2009ce.
 I’ve also been writing and blogging about magic, mysticism, the occult and edge philosophies.
-Some of my work appears on the groupblogs Weaponizer and Modern Mythology.
-I’m currently a regular columnist at Spiral Nature (a series called ‘The Hype’) contributing editor to The Daily Grail, and have been published in two volumes of their Fortean journal Darklore.
+Some of my work appears on the groupblogs Weaponizer and Modern Mythology, and in that most venerable of strange phenomena journals, Fortean Times.
+I’m currently a regular columnist at Spiral Nature (a series called ‘The Hype’) a contributing editor to The Daily Grail, and have been published in two volumes of their Fortean journal Darklore.

 My hobbies include a variety of music and movies, much SF, some comic books and far too many awful puns.